saipranav789/CS515_PROJECT_ADVENTURE_GAME/README.md

 > > Fastest way to lose: go east twice

 > > Fastest way to win: There is no fast way to win you must navigate to every room except the dojo using the above map for reference and pick up all orbs.

+# Running the game:

+### enter the below command in the terminal:

+> python3 adventure.py orb6.map

+### pick up the following orbs scattered across the map

+> "clear orb", "shadow orb" , "time orb", "volcanic orb", "life orb", and "earth orb"

+### head to the dojo

+> If you have the above 6 orbs you reach the dojo you will win.
+> If you dont have the non orb items in your inventory or less than 6 orbs you will lose.
+You will then be given a chance to restart from liminal space again.(play again)